Barsay/FL-Studio-SDK-CMake-Template/README.md

 ### 2. Plugin CMakeLists.txt:
 1. line `2`: set the project name according to the desired plugin Name.
 Notice that all the generated files and installation process will take that as the Plugin name.
 On installation, the dll will have <project_name>_x64.dll as a name.
 2. Lines `8`, `10`, `12`: change variables.
-3. line `30`: add .cpp / .h files you include for your library. *Do not include SDK files, they are automatically being built!*
+3. line `30`: add source files you include for your plugin. *Do not include SDK files, they are automatically being built!*
 4. line `38`: link other libraries if needed

 ## Compile the plugin